yaya2devops/cloudboost/README.md

 ## Contributing
 **The project is in Progress...**

-**Pushed as an open source project welcoming your pull requests to make it a better learning experience .**
+**Pushed as an open source project welcoming your pull requests to make it a better learning experience.**